Balgovindya/Proteomics/README.md

 # Proteomics
-This repository contains scripts used in the analysis of proteomics data
+This repository contains scripts used in the analysis of proteomics data of Physcometrium patens